-CBI to question Class XI student accused of killing Pradyuman Thakur today: All the developments in case so far
+CBI to question Class 11 student accused of killing junior today: All the developments in case so far - Firstpost

 Given that the CBI came to its conclusion based on the same CCTV footage also available to the police, it makes things intriguing.
 "We have come to the conclusion on the basis of CCTV footage, forensic evidence and scientific evidence.
 The student has been apprehended.
 He remains our prime suspect," the CBI spokesperson said.

 The police had originally managed to secure a confession from the conductor, and had come to its conclusion based on this.
 The conductor’s family, however, claimed that he was being "framed" in the murder.
-Pradyuman's family also accused the school of a cover-up, and had alleged the police had done a shoddy job.
+The victim's family also accused the school of a cover-up, and had alleged the police had done a shoddy job.
 "Ashok was framed due to pressure from the school.
 He was beaten up and given an injection," the conductor's wife had told CNN-News18.

 It was only after sustained pressure from the parents and the media that the Manohar Lal Khattar government in Haryana transferred the case to the CBI.

 Another discrepancy in the police's investigation was brought to the fore when CBI ruled out the sexual assault angle in the case.
-According to ANI, CBI investigators dispelled the police's theory that Pradyuman was sexually assaulted.
+According to ANI, CBI investigators dispelled the police's theory that the seven-year-old was sexually assaulted.
 An earlier report on CNN-News18 had corroborated the CBI's claim.
-The report said that the doctor who conducted the autopsy in the case had also said that Pradyuman was not sexually assaulted.
+The report said that the doctor who conducted the autopsy in the case had also said that the Class 2 student was not sexually assaulted.
 "The second point that came out in the report is that the child died due to excessive bleeding.
 There was no sexual assault on the minor and no semen marks were found on his school dress," the report quoted Dr Deepak Mathur as saying.

 'CBI is framing my son'